Time-optimal synchronisation to self-sustained oscillations under bounded control: Derivation of results -- from PMP

-\textit{Result 1: the optimal control is bang-bang--} To prove this, we use property (ii) of PMP, which states that the Hamiltonian is maximum with respect the control at the optimal one.
-Since the control set is bounded, \(F(t)\in[-K,K]\), the maximum of \(\mathcal{H}\) may lie either (i) in the open interval \((-K,K)\) or (ii) at the boundaries of the control set, i.e. \(F(t) = \pm K\).
+To prove this, we use property (ii) of PMP, which states that the Hamiltonian is maximum with respect the control at the optimal one.
+Since the control set is bounded, \(F(t)\in[-K,K]\), the maximum of \(\mathcal{H}\) may lie either (i) in the open interval \((-K,K)\) or (ii) at the boundaries of the control set, i.e.~\(F(t) = \pm K\).
 In the first case, bringing to bear Eq.~\eqref{eq:hamiltonian}, we get

 Due to the linear dependence of the Hamiltonian on \(F\), this is a singular optimal control problem and Eq.~\eqref{eq:dHdF} does not give us any information about the optimal control.
 Therefore, we apply the Kelley condition~\cite{leitmann_topics_1967,zelikin_singular_2005} to get further information about the control.
 We start by differentiating Eq.~\eqref{eq:dHdF} with respect to time: